 - Will I benefit from ongoing physical therapy?

 - Do I need surgery in order to fully recover?

 - How can I prevent a similar injury from occurring at work again?

 Common On-The-Job Accidents For Compliance Officers

 - Transportation accidents.
-While any accidents and injuries that occur while you are commuting to and from your office are not technically workplace accidents, compliance officers often have to travel for work, either by car, bus, train, or plane.
+While any accidents that occur while you are commuting to and from your office are not technically workplace accidents, compliance officers often have to travel for work, either by car, bus, train, or plane.
 Alternatively, compliance officers may also potentially be injured in a pedestrian accident during work duties.
-All types of motor vehicle and transportation accidents can result in serious injuries – including head, neck, back, and internal injuries.
+All types of a motor vehicle and transportation accidents can result in serious injuries including head, neck, back, and internal injuries.

 - Falling object accidents.
 Most people associate falling object accidents with construction workers, who may be struck with a tool, beam, or piece of machinery while on the job.
 But, office workers may also have a similar accident involving office furniture or equipment.
 These accidents can lead to head, back, and internal injuries, and even broken bones.
 In addition, compliance officers may be touring a wide range of work environments away from their desk, which can introduce a variety of possible falling object incidents.